 Projet Jeune Leader Madagascar is certified as equivalent to a U.S public charity (equivalency determination undergone by NGOSource)

 Friends of PJL Madagascar is registered as a 501(c)3 organization in the United States (EIN 92-0283849).
-We are overseen by a five-member Board of Directors.
+We are overseen by a seven-member Board of Directors.

 Click to view bio.